fasih6/My_Devops_Notes/kubernetes/03-k8s-networking.md

 ## 4. DNS in Kubernetes

+DNS (Domain Name System) in Kubernetes is used to **resolve service and pod names to IP addresses**.
+It allows pods to communicate with each other **without hardcoding IPs**, which are dynamic in Kubernetes.

 ### CoreDNS

 Kubernetes runs **CoreDNS** as the cluster DNS server.
 Every pod is configured to use it.